Topological properties of positively curved manifolds with symmetry: Preliminaries

 \section{Preliminaries}

-We begin by stating two important results referenced in the introduction.
-Both results will serve as the foundation for our inductive proofs over dimension.
-We remark that we have restated the results in a way that will best serve us in our proofs.
+In this section, we summarize a number of previous results that will be used in the proofs in this article.
+We begin with two important results referenced in the introduction.

-\begin{theo}[Maximal symmetry rank classification, Grove--Searle \cite{GroveSearle94}] If $T^r$ acts effectively by isometries on a closed, one--connected, positively curved Riemannian manifold, then $r \leq \floor{\frac{n+1}{2}}$ with equality only if $M$ is diffeomorphic to $\s^n$ or $\cc\pp^{n/2}$. \end{theo}
+\begin{theo}[Maximal symmetry rank classification, Grove--Searle \cite{GroveSearle94}] If $T^r$ acts effectively by isometries on a closed, one-connected, positively curved Riemannian manifold, then $r \leq \floor{\frac{n+1}{2}}$ with equality only if $M$ is diffeomorphic to $\s^n$ or $\cc\pp^{n/2}$. \end{theo}